Hussar: Armament and tactics

-Unlike their lighter counterparts, the Polish hussars were used as a heavy cavalry for line-breaking charges against enemy infantry.
+Unlike their lighter counterparts, the Polish hussars were used as a heavy cavalry for line-breaking charges against enemy infantry or cavalry units.
 The famous low losses were achieved by the unique tactic of late concentration.
 Until the first musket salvo of the enemy infantry, the hussars approached relatively slowly, in a loose formation.
 Each rider was at least 5 steps away from his colleagues and the infantry, still using undeveloped muskets, could not aim at any particular cavalryman.
 Also, if a hussar's horse was wounded, the following lines had time to steer clear of him.
 After the salvo, the cavalry rapidly accelerated and tightened the ranks.
 At the moment of the clash of the charging cavalry with the defenders, the hussars were riding knee-to-knee.

-Hussars of the Polish Commonwealth were also famous for the huge wings worn on their backs or attached to the saddles of their horses.
+Hussars of the Polish-Lithuanian Commonwealth were also famous for the huge wings worn on their backs or attached to the saddles of their horses.
 Several theories attempt to explain the meaning of the wings.
-According to some, they were designed to foil attacks by Tatar lasso; another theory maintains that the sound of vibrating feathers attached to the wings made a strange sound that frightened enemy horses during the charge.
-However, recent experiments performed by Polish historians in 2001 did not support any of these theories and the phenomenon remains unexplained.
+According to some, they were designed to foil attacks by the Tatar lasso; another theory maintains that the sound of vibrating feathers attached to the wings made a strange sound that frightened enemy horses during the charge.
+However, recent experiments performed by Polish historians in 2001, did not support any of these theories and the phenomenon remains unexplained.
 They might have simply intended as a distinctive feature.
 The wings were probably worn only during parades and not during combat, but this explanation is also disputed.
 Because Poland has a large population of devout Catholics, it seems possible the wings and uniforms were meant to resemble St. Michael the Archangel.

-In the 18th and 19th centuries, hussars of Central and Western Europe retained the use of the sabre throughout the time.
-Some cavalrymen such as the chasseurs were also armed with firearms, primarily carbines or pistols.
+In the 18th and 19th centuries, hussars of Central and Western Europe retained the use of the sabre.
+Some cavalrymen such as chasseurs were also armed with firearms, primarily pistols or carbines.

+Culture

+The 18th-century Verbunkos (from German werben, "enroll in the army"; verbunkos means recruiter) was a Hungarian dance and music genre performed during military recruiting, which was a frequent event during this period, hence the character of the music.
+The verbunkos was an important component of the Hungarian hussar tradition.
+Potential recruits were dressed in items of hussar uniform, given wine to drink and invited to dance to this music.

 Legacy

 Armoured units

 After horse cavalry became obsolete, hussar units were generally converted to armoured units, though retaining their traditional titles.
-Hussar regiments still exist today and horses are sometimes used for ceremonial purposes.
+Hussar regiments still exist today, and horses are sometimes used for ceremonial purposes.
 In the British Army (although amalgamations have reduced their number to only two), the French Army, the Swedish Army (Livregementets husarer, the Life Regiment Hussars), the Dutch Army and the Canadian Forces, they are usually tank forces or light mechanised infantry.
 The Danish Guard Hussars provide a ceremonial mounted squadron, which is the last to wear the slung pelisse.